Fiskie/unnamed-twig-intellij-plugin/README.md

 # Unnamed Twig Intellij Plugin

-Improved Twig support for IntelliJ IDEA.
-Not even close to done yet.
+The official IntelliJ Twig plugin is closed-source and lacks features which I'd like to see, so I wanted to do something about it.

-Using the official Handlebars plugin as inspiration for project structure.
+Based on the official Handlebars plugin, since I'm completely new to IntelliJ plugin development and it's the closest thing I had, I suppose.

 ## TODO